ardling/telegram-communa-bot/README.md

 ## Features

 - Forward private messages (text, photo, video, animation, document) to a target group with UID markers
 - Forward replies from the group back to original users
-- In-memory UID mapping (resets on restart)
-- Error handling for unsupported message types

 ## Setup